OpenSILEX/opensilex/opensilex-doc/src/main/resources/architecture/csv/CSV import.md

 **Generated**

 The process of checking if all generated URI are unique is performed inside  `AbstractCsvImporter.checkGeneratedUrisUniqueness` method. <br>
-This method rely on  `AbstractCsvImporter.getCheckGeneratedUrisUniquenessQuery` in order to know which SPARQL query execute, for
+This method rely on  `AbstractCsvImporter.getCheckGeneratedUrisUniquenessQuery` in order to know which SPARQL query to execute for
 URI validation.

 Implementation can define a custom SPARQL query in the case of a custom graph or logic must be applied for URI generation.